johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-05.md

 TO BE REMOVED: This document is being collaborated on in Github at:
 [https://github.com/johanix/draft-johani-dnsop-delegation-mgmt-via-ddns](https://github.com/johanix/draft-johani-dnsop-delegation-mgmt-via-ddns).
 The most recent working version of the document, open issues, etc, should all be available there.
-The author (gratefully) accept pull requests.
+The authors (gratefully) accept pull requests.

 --- middle